plone/training/docs/mastering-plone/registry.md

 ```{figure} _static/volto_ploneconf_controlpanel.png
 ```

 As you can see in the control panel configlet for the `ploneconf.site` package, the entries can be modified and reordered.
-Changes are reflected in the registry as the configlet is registered as a wrapped edit form of the `IPloneconfSettings` schema.
+Changes are reflected in the registry because the configlet is registered with the schema of the registry fields.

 ````{note}
 **Frontend widgets**